jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/overview.rst

-For the site specific files, we provide a configuration generator (Python based) that will generate a blank IO configuration file for an arm, as well as the arm configuration file and a console configuration file for said arm.
+For the site specific files, we provide a configuration generator (Python based) that will generate a blank IO configuration file for an arm, as well as the arm configuration file and a system configuration file for said arm.
 See :ref:`configuration generators
 <config-generators>`.

-We are working on a console configuration file generator but meanwhile, you will have to start from existing configuration files and edit by hand.
+We are working on a system configuration file generator but meanwhile, you will have to start from existing configuration files and edit by hand.
 Since the JHU configurations files are usually up-to-date, we recommend to look at